projectatomic/papr/README.md

 `redhat-ci` is a simple framework currently in use for CI testing some Project Atomic repositories.
 It is similar in workflow to Travis CI, but has an emphasis on enabling test environments useful for the Project Atomic effort.
+Only Fedora and CentOS-based test environments are supported for now.

+See the full list of projects currently monitored below.
+**If you would like to have a repository added, please open a pull request to update the list.**

 ### Interacting with redhat-ci